Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 Ameriprise’s 1099 Platform Is Built on a W-2 Chassis

-- Products, compliance, legal oversight, technology, and supervision are largely identical across both models
+The reality is straightforward; products, compliance, legal oversight, technology, and supervision are largely identical across both models.
+There is no meaningful distinction in the underlying platform.

 This is why the model is best described as semi-independent.
 Advisors may own their practices economically, but remain captive to: